winstonma/MMM-HK-KMB/README.md

             stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
           }
         ],
+        inactiveRouteCountPerRow: 0,   // how many inactive route would be displayed, 0 means hide all inactive route
         labelRow: true, // Show or hide column headers
         reload: 60000 	// How often should the information be updated?
 (In milliseconds) }